rancher/cattle/docs/source/installation/boot2docker.rst

 Log into boot2docker
 ********************

 Log into boot2docker with :command:`boot2docker ssh -L 8080:localhost:8080`.
-This will forward port 8080 from your laptop/desktop to the VirtualBox VM.  boot2docker does not handle setting up port forwards, so adding :command:`-L 8080:localhost:8080` is essential if you wish to access the API/UI of dStack.
+This will forward port 8080 from your laptop/desktop to the VirtualBox VM.  boot2docker does not handle setting up port forwards, so adding :command:`-L 8080:localhost:8080` is essential if you wish to access the API/UI of Cattle.

 .. code-block:: bash